 Radiofrequency Ablation (RFA)

 In accordance to The National Institute for Health and Care Excellence, Radiofrequency Ablation is considered the first line of treatment for varicose veins.
 It is a walk-in-walk-out procedure performed under local anaesthetic which uses radiofrequency energy (like laser) to improve the appearance of varicose veins, and relieve symptoms including: heaviness, pain and skin irritation.
 RFA can also be used alongside Ultrasound-Guided Foam Sclerotherapy to treat more troublesome superficial varicose veins.
 It only leaves a tiny amount of scarring, bruising and swelling, and the procedure is generally less painful and more convenient than other varicose vein treatments.
+For more information about Radiofrequency Ablation, click here.

 Ultrasound-Guided Foam Sclerotherapy (UGFS)

 Ultrasound-Guided Foam Sclerotherapy (UFGS) is arguably the quickest, most cost-effective and least invasive way to treat more superficial trunk and reticular varicose veins.
 It helps to relieve leg pain and skin irritation and improves the appearance of your legs and feet.
 UGFS is a walk-in-walk-out procedure performed under local anaesthetic, where foam is injected into the vein.
 Compression pads, a bandage and elastic compression stockings will need to be worn for three to five days post-procedure, and patients should notice reduced symptoms immediately after treatment, and an improvement in the appearance of varicose veins soon after.
 UGFS can be performed independently or alongside RFA to resolve vein health issues in a short visit.
+For more information about Ultrasound-Guided Foam Sclerotherapy, click here.

 Are there any risks or complications if varicose veins are not treated?